 Discord is incredibly easy to use, which is why a lot of people claim it’s their favorite social platform.
 However, that exact simplicity, ease of joining a server or sending a direct message makes it a breeding ground for scams, phishing attempts and spam, as you can read in our Discord statistics article.

 If you want to stay safe, use your common sense, set your privacy settings to be a bit stricter and be careful who you’re talking to on Discord.
 In addition, use the best Discord VPN to keep hackers and other malicious snoopers at bay.
-We also have a comprehensive guide to help you use Discord without a hitch.
+We also have a comprehensive guide to help you install Discord and use it without a hitch.

 Do you use Discord?
 Have you ever been contacted by scammers?
 How did you deal with them?
 Let us know in the comments, and as always, thank you for reading.